-The salivary glands are located on each side of the face and send saliva into the mouth.
+The salivary glands are located on each side of the face.
+They release saliva into the mouth.

 You will be asked to lie on your back on the x-ray table.
-An x-ray is taken before the contrast material is injected to ensure that no stones are present to stop the contrast material from entering the ducts.
+An x-ray is taken before the contrast material is injected to check for blockages that might prevent the contrast material from entering the ducts.

-You may be given lemon juice by mouth to help stimulate the production of saliva.
-Pictures are repeated to examine the drainage of the saliva into the mouth.
+You may be given lemon juice to help you produce saliva.
+The x-rays are then repeated to examine the drainage of the saliva into the mouth.

 Tell the health care provider if you are:

 You must sign a consent form.
 You will need to rinse your mouth with germ-killing (antiseptic) solution before the procedure.

 You may feel some discomfort or pressure when the contrast material is injected into the ducts.
 The contrast material may taste unpleasant.

 A sialogram may be done when your doctor thinks you might have a disorder of the salivary ducts or glands.